 The horse returned in February 2017 for repeat vaccination. and ultrasound confirmed no change in dimensions of the mass, but several hyperechoic regions were noted in the centre (Figure 3).

-Repeat assessment in August 2017 revealed no change, and another booster vaccination was administered.
-At last follow-up in March 2018, the gelding received another booster.
+A repeat booster vaccination was administered in August 2017, and at last follow-up in March 2018, two years after initial presentation, the gelding presented for a further booster.
 At this time the mass had changed in dimensions and developed multiple lobes, with the anterior section discoloured white.
 In addition, a focal area of corneal thickening adjacent to the mass was observed, where previously there had been no corneal pathology, suggesting subtle deterioration (Figure 4).

 Case 2

 A 9-year-old Irish Sports Horse grey gelding presented in May 2017 for assessment of an intra-ocular mass within the left eye.
-Ocular examination revealed a moderate area of corneal oedema in the inferior nd nasal aspects of the cornea, occupying approximately 20% of the corneal surface.
+Ocular examination revealed a moderate area of corneal oedema in the inferior and nasal aspects of the cornea, occupying approximately 20% of the corneal surface.
 Within this portion of the anterior segment, brown discolouration was evident.
 In addition to this, adherent to the iris in the superior and slightly nasal aspect of the eye, a second pigmented mass was also evident (Figure 5).
 Ultrasonography was performed which confirmed masses of homogenous echogenicity, with the ventral mass in contact with the surface of the cornea (Figure 6).

 The gelding returned for the initial course of four melanoma vaccinations in July 2017.
 No significant progression or worsening of the corneal oedema had occurred at this time.
 The gelding received the first three vaccines in the primary course without incident, but at the fourth vaccine appointment (six weeks after the first) diffusely increased corneal oedema was present.
-Ultrasonographic assessment was performed which revealed no change in dimensions of the masses, but the left eye measured 2mm larger in the anteroposterior axis than the right (Figure 7), likely consistent with the development of glaucoma, although intra-ocular pressures were not measured at this time.
+Ultrasonographic assessment was performed which revealed no change in dimensions of the masses, but the cornea had a curved appearance, and the left eye measured 2mm larger in the anteroposterior axis than the right (Figure 7), likely consistent with the development of glaucoma, although intra-ocular pressure measurements were not available.
 The horse was discharged on a combination of dorzolamide and timolol.
-This horse was lost to further follow-up.
+Follow-up obtained from the referring vet in September 2017 indicated that the appearance of the corneal oedema had improved but no change in the intra-ocular mass was observed.

 Case 3